emipa606/XNDNocturnalAnimals/README.md

 **Diurnal -** Animals are awake during the day and sleep through the night.
 This is the default vanilla behaviour.

 **Nocturnal -** Animals are awake during the night and sleep through the day.
-This matches a night owl's sleeping schedule.
+This matches a night owl&apos;s sleeping schedule.

 **Crepuscular -** Animals are awake during mornings and evenings, and rest through the peak of day and the dead of night.